 Mrs. Scholar went back to what she was saying.
 She continued to talk about events that had been reported in the newspapers recently.
 She thanked the Japanese Navy which had won a great victory in the waters east of Taiwan.
 She expressed admiration for the dashing Japanese soldiers who had fallen in action on Peleliu Island.
 She thanked the Empire of Greater Japan for Indonesia’s forthcoming independence, and she was grateful that the military government had managed the smooth distribution of rice so that everyone was receiving a fifth of a liter of rice each day.

 Then another member stood up.
 Obviously a real village person, her Indonesian was stilted and sounded like a very old woman’s.
 Her blouse was faded and tattered.
 Her chest was as flat as the waters of Lake Toba, waveless.
 Every now and again she coughed.

-Very gently she said, “Mrs Scholar, it isn’t even as much as a fifth of a litre.
+Very gently she said, “Mrs. Scholar, it isn’t even as much as a fifth of a liter.
 And you can’t find any extra anywhere.
 My husband can’t work anymore.
 The Japanese cut off his hands, because…”

 All the members felt sorry for her.

 But sternly Mrs. Scholar said, “Mrs. Salim, I can not help you.
 It has already been decided.
 We have to do what we are told.
 It is different now compared to before.”

 “Before we could argue with decisions from higher up, but the present era is a time of obedience.
 This has great benefits because in previous times everything took such a long time.
 Imperial Japan is different.
 Everything is fast.
 In only two years, we have obtained our soon-to-arrive independence.
 We have to work, Mrs. Salim.”

 Looking as if she was about to start to cry, Mrs. Salim said, “So we get a fifth of a liter?
 Down again from a quarter?
 Well, in that case, please excuse me, but I’m just going home.
 There’s a lot to do at home.”